beyondeye/kmongodsl/README.md

 ```

 ## Project Stage: select a computed field, with more general form for operator arguments
-In the previous example we a short form definition for the `slice` operator.
-Not all operator
+In the previous example we saw a short form definition for the `slice` operator.
+Not all operators
 support this.
-Now we will see the most general form for specifying argument for
+Now we will see the most general form for specifying arguments for
-operators that take an array of argument as input
+operators that take an array of arguments as input

 in json
 ```json
 {